LTUC/amman-dotnet-401d2/curriculum/class-13/lab/README.md

 ### Repository Design Pattern

-1. Using Dependency Injection, refactor your `Hotels`, `Rooms`, and `Amenities` Controllers to depend on an interface rather than the dbcontext.
+1. Using Dependency Injection, refactor your `Hotels`, `Rooms`, and `Amenities` Controllers to depend on an interface rather than the DbContext.

 1. Build an interface for each of the controllers that contain the required method signatures to all for CRUD operations to the database directly